 Example of no goods in offering - When a consumer is using a cloud-based service using their own technology vs. technology provided by the service provider.

-Access to Resources – This is very different from “Goods”.
+2. Access to Resources – This differs greatly from “Goods”.
 With this element of a Service Offering the ownership is not transferred to the consumer.
-Access and usage is granted or licensed under agreed terms or conditions.
+Access and usage are granted or licensed under agreed terms or conditions.

 Example of Access to Resources: If we use the hotel service as an example, let’s say that a robe is provided.
 It is typically provided for you to use as a part of the service offering.
 You use it and leave it there when you leave.
 This is “Access to Resources”.